bazelbuild/bazel/site/docs/exec-groups.md

 module.
 The module exposes an `exec` function which takes a single string parameter which is the name of the exec group for which the dependency should be built.

+As on native rules, the `test` execution group is present by default on Stalark test rules.

 ### Execution group inheritance